José Feliciano: 2018–present: Feliciano celebrates his golden anniversary

 The year 2018 marked the 50th anniversary of Feliciano's entry onto the international music scene with his RCA recording of Feliciano!, which featured "Light My Fire".
 Feliciano's golden anniversary year was highlighted in May with his return to his homeland of Puerto Rico.
-The event was held at the Luis A. Ferré Performing Arts Center, Centro de Bellas Artes, and was called Jose Feliciano: Transcendental 50th Aniversario de Oro y su Legado.
+The event was held at the Luis A. Ferré Performing Arts Center, Centro de Bellas Artes, and was called José Feliciano: Transcendental 50th Aniversario de Oro y su Legado.
 To a full house, Feliciano and his homeland public shared his 50 years of musical celebrity in the two-hour spectacle.

 On Flag Day, June 14, 2018, Feliciano was the keynote address speaker for the Smithsonian National Museum of American History in Washington, D.C. where 19 new citizens pledged their allegiance to the United States.
 The event was held in Flag Hall, where the actual banner that flew over Fort McHenry in 1814, inspiring Francis Scott Key to write the poem which would become "The Star-Spangled Banner" is exhibited.
-At this same event a donation ceremony was held where Feliciano presented to the Smithsonian Museum his Candelas guitar with which he first rendered "The Star-Spangled Banner", causing a national furor in 1968, along with other personal objects for the Smithsonian's permanent collection.
+At this same event, a donation ceremony was held where Feliciano presented to the Smithsonian Museum his Candelas guitar with which he first rendered "The Star-Spangled Banner", causing a national furor in 1968, along with other personal objects for the Smithsonian's permanent collection.

 On September 8, 2018, Feliciano was invited by the Detroit Tigers baseball team to return to their field and perform the "Star-Spangled Banner" again as he had in 1968.
 The Tigers were facing the St. Louis Cardinals again and they wanted Feliciano to recapture the moment reminiscent of their own 50th anniversary of winning the World Series.
 This time around, the performance was met not with undertones of the hatred and hostility of 1968 but rather, with the uproarious cheers of an enthusiastically grateful crowd.
-50 years later, Jose "Feliciano was finally at peace with his being the first artist to stylize the National Anthem publicly."
+Fifty years later, José "Feliciano was finally at peace with his being the first artist to stylize the National Anthem publicly."